 Packages: We have separate packages for Pages and Tests.
-All the web page related classes come under Pages package and all the tests related classes come under Tests package.
+All the web page related classes come under the Pages package and all the tests related classes come under Tests package.

-I will explain based on the below mentioned test automation framework structure.
+I will explain based on the below-mentioned test automation framework structure.

 Test Base Class: Test Base class (TestBase.java) deals with all the common functions used by all the pages.
-This class is responsible for loading the configurations from properties files, Initializing the WebDriver, Implicit Waits, Extent Reports and also to create the object of FileInputStream which is responsible for pointing towards the file from which the data should be read.
+This class is responsible for loading the configurations from properties files, Initializing the WebDriver, Implicit Waits, Extent Reports, and also to create the object of FileInputStream which is responsible for pointing towards the file from which the data should be read.

-Utility Class (AKA Functions Class): Utility class (TestUtil.java) stores and handles the functions (The code which is repetitive in nature such as waits, actions, capturing screenshots, accessing excels, sending email etc.,) which can be commonly used across the entire framework.
-The reason behind creating utility class is to achieve reusability.
+Utility Class (AKA Functions Class): Utility class (TestUtil.java) stores and handles the functions (The code which is repetitive in nature such as waits, actions, capturing screenshots, accessing excels, sending email, etc.,) which can be commonly used across the entire framework.
+The reason behind creating a utility class is to achieve reusability.
 This class extends the TestBase class to inherit the properties of TestBase in TestUtil.

-Properties file: This file (config.properties) stores the information that remains static throughout the framework such as browser specific information, application URL, screenshots path etc.
+Properties file: This file (config.properties) stores the information that remains static throughout the framework such as browser-specific information, application URL, screenshots path, etc.

 All the details which change as per the environment and authorization such as URL, Login Credentials are kept in the config.properties file.
-Keeping these details in a separate file makes easy to maintain.
+Keeping these details in a separate file makes it easy to maintain.

-TestNG: Using TestNG for Assertions, Grouping and Parallel execution.
+TestNG: Using TestNG for Assertions, Grouping, and Parallel execution.